mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Monday, 30 June 2025
+## On Tuesday, 01 July 2025

-- The average temperature today is 20.79˚C,
+- The average temperature today is 20.38˚C,
-- With highs of 20.79˚C and lows of 20.79˚C,
+- With highs of 21.03˚C and lows of 20.38˚C,
-- It may feel like 21.04˚C with broken clouds
+- It may feel like 20.54˚C with scattered clouds
-- The wind speed is 1.13m/s and visibility is 10000m
+- The wind speed is 0.24m/s and visibility is 10000m
-- The pressure is 1014hPa and humidity is 81%
+- The pressure is 1014hPa and humidity is 79%
 - The sun will rise at 03:53 and set at 20:30

 <!-- weather_marker ends -->